h4775346/l2tp-manager/SOLUTION-SUMMARY.md

 - Fixed issue where routes were removed from configuration file but persisted in routing table
 - Enhanced `del_route` function to remove routes from both configuration file and actual routing table
 - Added proper error handling and warnings when PPP interface is not found

+### User Deletion Enhancement
+- When a user is deleted, all routes associated with that user are now automatically removed
+- This ensures no orphaned routes remain in the system after user deletion

+### Duplicate Route Handling
+- The system prevents exact duplicate routes from being added
+- Idempotency is ensured through built-in duplicate detection
+- Different routes with same destination but different gateways/devices are allowed

 ## Troubleshooting